odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

 - Click on the link displayed in the output of the push command.
 - Open a browser in your development repository `https://github.com/xyz-odoo/technical-training-sandbox`.
-  A button will suggest the creation of a new pull request.
+  A button will suggest you to create a new pull request.

   .. image:: guidelines_pr/media/pr_from_branch.png

 You will notice that your commit message is used as pull request message, this occurs if you have only 1 commit.
-If you have multiple commits, you can make a resume of the commit as PR message, or if you have few commits, just copy/paste your commit messagges as the PR message.
+If you have multiple commits, you can make a summary of the commit as PR message.
+Or, if you have few commits, just copy/paste your commit messagges as the PR message.

 .. image:: guidelines_pr/media/pr_message.png